epsil/gll/README.md

        (term "a")))
 ```

 This will give an error because `s` is evaluated as an argument to `seq` before `s` is defined.
-The solution is to delay the evaluation by wrapping it in a function:
+We can delay the evaluation by wrapping it in a function:

 ```Scheme
 (define s